2026 Canadian Economics Olympiad:

 rules, dates, and Team Canada selection

-Good news: we are in the final steps of signing a partnership agreement with the Economics Olympiad (EO), so this year, 10 Canadian students will participate in two most prestigious international Economics competitions for high school students: International Economics Olympiad (IEO) and Economics Olympiad International Final Round (EO IFR).
+Good news: we have signed the partnership agreement with the Economics Olympiad (EO), so this year, 10 Canadian students will participate in two most prestigious international Economics competitions for high school students: International Economics Olympiad (IEO) and Economics Olympiad International Final Round (EO IFR).

 Past CEO results are available on our History page.